FlashMonkeyDevTeam/flashmonkey-SDK/README.md

 1. Set up a new project as a Maven Project.

 2. Connect the project to the FlashMonkey Inc Repo in GitHub using the instructions above.
-See your supervisor for access, password and username.

 3. Import the project